metno/weatherapi-docs/doc/subseasonal/datamodel.md

 ## Variables

-{:.note}
-The list of variables are subject to change and will not be finalized until the product is out of beta.

 The variables are aggregations, minima/maxima or average over a time period, either for the next 24 hours or 7 days.